Top 5 Desalination Plant Projects in Singapore 2026

 It is Singapore's first dual-mode desalination plant that can treat other water sources.
 It includes seawater during dry weather and freshwater from the Marina Reservoir during the rainy season.

 It was awarded the 'Desalination Plant of the Year" at the Global Water Awards 2021.
-It is built and operated by Singspring Pte Ltd under the DBOO contract of PUB.
+It is built and operated by Singspring Pte Ltd under the DBOO contract with PUB.

 Jurong Desalination Plant